 The Archives of General Psychiatry (Archives) made quite a stir in July of 2011 when it published a twins study suggesting that autism spectrum disorder (ASD) has both genetic heritability and a significant environmental component.
 Picked up by the mass media, including NBC Nightly News, The New York Times, and others, the California Autism Twins Study (CATS) “marked an important shift in thinking about the causes of autism” (The New York Times, July 4, 2011).

-Instrumental in getting the CATS study published was Joseph Coyle, MD, editor-in-chief of Archives and chief of McLean Hospital’s Division of Basic Neuroscience.
+Instrumental in getting the CATS study published was Joseph Coyle, MD, editor-in-chief of Archives and chief of McLean Hospital’s Center of Excellence in Basic Neuroscience.
 “I knew the moment I saw that study that it would be a game changer,” he said.
 In fact, as editor-in-chief of Archives for 10 years, Coyle has overseen the publication of hundreds of groundbreaking articles that have “pushed the field of psychiatry forward.”

 According to Coyle, Archives publishes high-impact research that broadly covers psychiatry from its genetic and molecular mechanisms to clinical and policy issues.
 As the most highly cited journal in the field, Archives has a citation impact rate of 16.4; the impact factor is a measure of citation rate per article and is the primary indicator of a journal’s prestige.
 In psychiatry, as in other disciplines, scholarly journals have significant influence on the latest thinking and are the leading contributors to moving research forward and impacting the way care is provided.

-Archives receives more than 1,000 submissions per year yet publishes only about 10 percent of them, allowing the editors to choose “only the best of the best,” Coyle explained.
+Archives receives more than 1,000 submissions per year yet publishes only about 10% of them, allowing the editors to choose “only the best of the best,” Coyle explained.
 “All of the research studies we receive are outstanding.
 Being able to be selective gives us the opportunity to have significant impact on the field in terms of how we understand, treat, and shape policy toward mental disorders.”

 Scholarly journals can also have a powerful teaching mission, for scientists as well as the general public, said William Carlezon, PhD, director of McLean’s Behavioral Genetics Laboratory and the recently appointed editor-in-chief of the journal Neuropsychopharmacology (Neuro).
 For example, Neuro published a study in December 2011 regarding the effects of “designer drugs,” which can often be purchased legally in convenience stores even though their effects resemble those of drugs of abuse.
 News of the study was picked up by the popular press, including Time magazine.
 “Getting this research out there does a service to the public,” Carlezon said.
 “Parents and kids need to understand the dangers of these drugs.”